Updated February 1st, 2023

 We live in a modern age where the information found in a simple search on Google quickly overrides what people have been told in person.
 In fact, nearly 85% of people say that online information is just as trustworthy, if not more so than in-person recommendations.

 This information and your online reputation as a whole can influence every aspect of your life.
-For example, did you know that around 85% of recruiters and human resource professionals say that an employee’s online reputation influences hiring decisions?
+For example, 85% of recruiters and human resource professionals say that an employee’s online reputation influences hiring decisions?
 Nearly 50% of those surveyed reported that a strong online reputation dramatically influences their decisions, and college admissions officers report a similar use of online reputation research.

 If you’ve googled your name recently and didn’t like what you found, you’re not alone, and you certainly have options.
 For example, nearly 95% of people never click past the first page of Google, which means that focusing on the front page of your reputation can yield excellent results.